outdreamer/build-a-cure/docs/specific_problem_analysis/math/math.md

         - these can be identified as dead-ends when traversing an interface

     - radiation: fractal/cascading/distributed randomness across interfaces (systems & structures) - as opposed to concentrated randomness in a black hole

+    - examine whether imaginary numbers are a structure of uncertainty (bc of structural unverifiability), producing reversals of info with application of self-similarity (like time reversals) when interacting with other systems like physics

+  - gauge theory definition: field where the difference in kinetic & potential energy doesnt change locally from a symmetry in the form of certain continuous (differentiable) sets with multiplication/division operations
+    - find interface boundaries by how its definition & structures break down
+    - find gaps in interfaces by points of variation not covered by other interfaces